TBA has three main fundraisers every year:

-One of the many mitzvot for the holiday of Purim is "c Manot," or the sending of gifts of food to friends.
-Gan Avraham Parents (GAP) and Parents of Bet Sefer (PBS) look forward to our seventh annual Mishloah Manot fund-raiser this spring.
+One of the many mitzvot for the holiday of Purim is “Mishloach Manot,” or the sending of gifts of food to friends.
 All congregants will have the opportunity to honor fellow Temple Beth Abraham members by sending them a fun, tasty Purim basket, laden with sweet treats.
-Profits from this fund-raiser benefit the nursery and religious schools, and a portion of the proceeds are sent to Mazon: A Jewish Response to Hunger.
-Start thinking now about whom you'd like to honor with this delicious mitzvah!
+A portion of the proceeds are sent to Mazon: A Jewish Response to Hunger.
+Start thinking now about whom you’d like to honor with this delicious mitzvah!

 Gala Gourmet-Spice up your Winter

-Coordinated by a TBA team.
+Coordinated by a TBA team of volunteers.
 Held in our Social Hall, we are transformed to the theme of the evening thru food and entertainment.
 Always a fun reason to dress up!

 TBA Schools Auction-Springtime Celebration

-Coordinated by a TBA team, this event raises funds for our preschool, Gan Avraham and the hebrew school, Bet Sefer.
-This auction is a fun gathering with many wonderful purchasing opportunities and socializing.
+Coordinated by a TBA team of volunteers, this event raises funds for our preschool, Gan Avraham and the Hebrew school, Bet Sefer.
+This auction is a fun gathering with many wonderful item to purchase and a wonderful opportunity to socialize.
 The funds are used for scholarships and to supplement the commitment of the general budget to these two educational programs.
 There is a section of the evening dedicated to raising funds for specific needs of each program.

 Along with ONGOING FUNDRAISERS: